tensorflow/tensorflow/tensorflow/python/saved_model/README.md

 `strip_default_attrs` that controls this behavior.

-If `strip_default_attrs` is `False`, the exported MetaGraphDef will have the default valued attributes in all it's NodeDef instances.
+If `strip_default_attrs` is `False`, the exported MetaGraphDef will have the default valued attributes in all its NodeDef instances.
 This can break forward compatibility with a sequence of events such as the following:

 * An existing Op (`Foo`) is updated to include a new attribute (`T`) with a default (`bool`) at version 101.
 * A model producer (such as a Trainer) binary picks up this change (version 101) to the OpDef and re-exports an existing model that uses Op `Foo`.
-* A model consumer (such as Tensorflow Serving) running an older binary (version 100) doesn't have attribute `T` for Op `Foo`, but tries to import this model.
+* A model consumer (such as TensorFlow Serving) running an older binary (version 100) doesn't have attribute `T` for Op `Foo`, but tries to import this model.
 The model consumer doesn't recognize attribute `T` in a NodeDef that uses Op `Foo` and therefore fails to load the model.